roso1102/C_Programming_Progams_Basic/README.md

 **Programs:**

 * Here are the programs that are in the list and will be updated as I keep adding new programs
     1) for-loop : This code demonstrates basic nested loops in C to calculate the sum of two variables (r and c) and display the results along with their corresponding values.
-It iterates through two nested loops, one for the row r (1 to 3) and another for the column c
-                  (1 to 2).
+It iterates through two nested loops, one for the row r (1 to 3) and another for the column c (1 to 2).

-    2)
+    2) while_loop : The code implements a simple while loop in C that iterates from 1 to 9, printing each number to the console.
+The loop continues as long as the value of a is less than 10.

 This is how you can utilize the code I've in my repository